ushironoko/blog/README.md

 - Full static generate and deploy to vercel.
 - RSS, sitemap, etc.

-If you are creating a blog with these technologies, this may be helpful.
+If you are creating a blog with these architectures, this may be helpful.